 Additional Information: Max 33 people per tour/session.
 Just 3 miles from Drax Power Station is the vibrant medieval market town of SNAITH There are three cafes and five public houses where a warm welcome invites visitors to eat, drink and to spend a night or two.
 On Saturday 13th September, the town celebrates its annual HERITAGE DAY with this year's theme HERITAGE COUNTS.
 The activities start at 10am at the beautiful Priory Church.
 FREE PARKING at Snaith Station car park.

 Directions: Junction 36 of M62.
 Follow A614 and A645.

 School Chapel built between 1897-1901.
 Unusual exterior with mosaics, sgraffito and stained glass of high quality and interest.

-Directions: 3 minutes from Settle market place at the foot of Victoria Street
+Directions: 100 metres from the Market Square on the left hand side at the foot of Victoria Street

 Church Hill, Sherburn in Elmet, North Yorkshire, LS25 6BJ

 All Saints' Parish Church, Sherburn in Elmet is a Grade I listed building.
 The nave is a fine Norman construction with many of the original features.
 The chancel is 15th century constructed by the then Archbishop of York when one of his homes was in the adjacent King Athelstan's Palace (now dismantled to provide stone for building York Minster).
 A particular feature is a unique Janus Cross with a very interesting history.
 Picture trail for children: free and just for fun.

 Access Information: Gentle upward slope from the car park.
 Toilets (inc. Disabled) in Church Hall level with car park.
 Some limitation inside the church with low chancel step.